WICG/user-preference-media-features-headers/README.md

 > Meta note: This is somewhat of the inverse of what was proposed in
 > [w3c/csswg-drafts#2370](https://github.com/w3c/csswg-drafts/issues/2370), where the `Save-Data`
->  header was suggested to be exposed through a `prefers-reduced-data` user preference media
+>  client hint was suggested to be exposed through a `prefers-reduced-data` user preference media
 > feature.

 ### Critical Client Hints

-It is the expectation of the author that the proposed client hints would most commonly be used as [Critical Client Hints](https://tools.ietf.org/html/draft-davidben-http-client-hint-reliability-02).
+It is the expectation of the author that the proposed client hints will most commonly be used as [Critical Client Hints](https://tools.ietf.org/html/draft-davidben-http-client-hint-reliability-02).
 Critical Client Hints are Client Hints which meaningfully change the resulting resource.
 Such a resource should be fetched consistently across page loads (including the initial page load) to avoid